Skip to main content

 Requirements:

-• Competitions: U16 Academy athletes will ski in the Sync Series of races.
-These US Ski and Snowboard/Rocky Mountain Division (USSS/RMD) sanctioned competitions are held at various resorts throughout the area.
-Competitors must have a valid USSS Alpine Competitor license to compete.
-Ability athletes may train and compete in all disciplines, including Super G and Downhill, but are not required to.
-Race and sign-up information is updated regularly on the Ability Team Calendar in Demosphere.
-Team travel may be available for out-of-division events, with coaches’ travel expenses divided among all attending athletes and included in competition travel billing.
+• Competitions: U16 athletes compete in the Sync Series (USSS/RMD sanctioned) and may qualify for Regional, National and International competitions.
+Ability athletes can compete in all disciplines, including Super G and Downhill, but it’s not mandatory.
+Race and sign-up details are updated on the Ability Team Calendar in Demosphere.
+Team travel is available for out-of-division events, with coaches’ travel expenses included in competition travel billing.

-• Season Pass: Athletes need passes for Arapahoe Basin, Copper Mountain, or the Ikon Pass, along with the Epic Local Pass for training.
-Team members in good standing may receive discount vouchers for season passes at Arapahoe Basin, Copper Mountain, and the Epic Local Pass, but not for the Ikon Pass.
-Vouchers will be distributed close to the season’s start.
-Athletes competing in Colorado should consider the Ikon Pass over the Copper Mountain Season Pass.
+• Season Passes: Athletes must have a Copper Mountain or Ikon Pass and Epic Local Pass for training.
+Those in good standing will receive discount vouchers for Copper Mountain, and Epic Local Pass, but not Ikon Pass.
+Vouchers are distributed to registered athletes close to the start of the season.
+For racers traveling to competitions throughout RMD and nationally, an Ikon Pass may be a more economical option than a Copper Mountain season pass.

 Quick Links